 Chunk Extraction with NLTK

-Chunk extraction is a useful preliminary step to information extraction, that creates parse trees from unstructured text.
+Chunk extraction is a useful preliminary step to information extraction, that creates parse trees from unstructured text with a chunker.
 Once you have a parse tree of a sentence, you can do more specific information extraction, such as named entity recognition and relation extraction.

 Chunking is basically a 3 step process:

-I’ve already written about how to train a part of speech tagger and a chunker, so I’ll assume you’ve already done the training, and now you want to use your tagger and chunker to do something useful.
+I’ve already written about how to train a NLTK part of speech tagger and a chunker, so I’ll assume you’ve already done the training, and now you want to use your pos tagger and iob chunker to do something useful.

 The previously trained chunker is actually a chunk tagger.
 It’s a Tagger that assigns IOB chunk tags to part-of-speech tags.
 In order to use it for proper chunking, we need some extra code to convert the IOB chunk tags into a parse tree.
 I’ve created a wrapper class that complies with the nltk ChunkParserI interface and uses the trained chunk tagger to get IOB tags and convert them to a proper parse tree.